The two of them step out of Mumbai’s Victoria Terminus. And step over a dead man.

-“I don’t want to talk about this.
+“I don’t want to talk about this please.
 I am shutting now.
 Yes please, I am shutting.
 You go now, yes please, you go.”
 And the two of them are waved out of the shop.

 Back onto the fly blown streets.

 “Where do we go now?” says Kemp to Passepartout.
 “Do you remember we were meant to be teaching?” he laughs thinly.
 “Teaching round the world?
-That idea kind of got lost didn’t it… But anyway, we’re here.
+That idea kind of got lost didn’t it… But, well, we’re here now.
 And so, you know… where do we go from here?”